VukPerisic/gitSprint/README.md

 3. Clone the project using `git clone https://github.com/VukPerisic/gitSprint.git`.
 4. Navigate into the project directory using `cd gitSprint`.
 2. Switch to a new branch using `git checkout -b [YOUR FIRST NAME]`.
+3. Create a new react app (`npx create-react-app my-app-name`) in your folder.
-3. You're good to go!
+4. You're good to go!
 Follow the instructions below now.

 ## Overview
 You will be creating a basic React app that shows a MainPage component with a button displaying the text "Generate Post".